Grace Zabriskie: Personal life

-In her early 20s, Zabriskie and her then-husband Rob "had an intense friendship, which graduated, or from another point of view disintegrated into more of a friendship between" Zabriskie and Kerry Thornley; this friendship was "centered around an intense shared love for and fascination with the philosophy of Ayn Rand".
+In her early 20s, Zabriskie "had an intense friendship” with Kerry Wendell Thornley; this friendship was "centered around an intense shared love for and fascination with the philosophy of Ayn Rand".
+Although Thornley claimed that he and Zabriskie had an affair that lasted over a decade, Zabriskie denies this and states that their friendship ended due to Thornley's belief that she was involved in a conspiracy.

-Zabriskie is the mother of two daughters: Helen, who became an actress, and Marion Lane, a painter.
+In May 1963, she married John Dunham MacEachron.
+Zabriskie has two daughters: Helen, who became an actress and Marion Lane, a painter.
 In 1993, Helen died of Hodgkin's disease.
 Marion died in 2019, aged 56, of cancer.
+In 2006, she told the Los Angeles Times, "You can make your life an absolute bummer out of the inevitability of death.
+Or you can decide to absorb this blow and figure out a way to exist with as much energy and creativity and lack of fear as you can".